Supporting transgender and gender non-conforming participants at residential programs

 Sex refers to a person’s biological sex.
 Biological sex is a medical label used to categorize people according to their chromosomes, genitalia, hormones, and secondary sex characteristics.
 This has historically been understood as either female or male.
 However, we now know that some people are born with natural variations to sex characteristics, often known as intersex.
 A cis (pronounced ‘sis’, short for cisgender) person is someone whose gender identity aligns with the sex they were assigned at birth – someone who isn’t trans or gender diverse.

-trans (short for transgender) person is someone whose gender identity does not exclusively align with the sex they were assigned at birth.
+A trans (short for transgender) person is someone whose gender identity does not exclusively align with the sex they were assigned at birth.

 Gender diverse generally refers to a range of genders expressed in different ways, i.e., not in the binary of male or female.
 There are many terms used by gender diverse people to describe themselves.
 Language in this space is dynamic, particularly among young people.